vespaill/public_html/README.md

 # public_html
 This is my personal website.
-It serves as an index to web-based projects developed during GUI II
+It serves as an index to web-based projects developed during GUI I.